 Apple – Simple and Intuitive

 Apple is a brand that is almost synonymous with high quality and high-tech for its users.
-In fact, Apple products are so widely favoured that not only is the company globally recognized, it also has a serious customer base that is fiercely loyal to the brand and its products.
+In fact, Apple products are so widely favored that not only is the company globally recognized, it also has a serious customer base that is fiercely loyal to the brand and its products.
 Among tech giants, Apple enjoys a certain status due to its products and it all started with the first iPhone.
 Always a computer brand, Apple gained true public attention with their iPods but the iPhone seriously set the company apart.

 Steve Jobs succeeded in marketing the iPhone as simpler and easier to use.
 From the hardware to the software, everything about the iPhone revolved around simplicity, coupled with an intuitive user interface.
 This concept was so successful for them that it dictated the design of the next generation of MacBook and Apple products.
 Despite appealing to a niche market, Apple’s sales each year consistently rival those of other retailers like Samsung that have a bigger hold in the marketplace.